-The uncomfortable truth is: shipments do get damaged.
-It happens rarely in the freight industry (to less than 1% of shipments) but it does happen, and we understand that it can have a huge impact on your business being conducted effectively.
+The uncomfortable truth is that shipments do get damaged.
+It happens rarely in the freight industry (to less than 1% of shipments) but it does happen, and we understand that it can have a huge impact on your business.
 However, it also holds true that these accidents are often preventable.
-That’s why we’ve assembled some helpful information — to fortify you against damages, and to prepare you in case of an incident.
+That’s why we’ve assembled some helpful information — to fortify you against damages and to prepare you in case of an incident.

 How do I prevent my shipment from getting damaged?